Gifts of Cash or Property

 A grant, in contrast, returns something of value to the donor.
 There is generally a formal agreement and restrictions on how the money can be spent.
 There may be effective dates for results, or requirements that financial or technical reports be provided to the donor, or rights to intellectual property be retained by the donor, or access to University resources or services be given to the donor.

 When the University receives an award, the University determines whether it is a gift based on the conditions placed on the award, regardless of the characterization by the donor or sponsor.
-If in doubt, contact the Business Affairs Office (BAO) or Sponsored Project Services (SPS).
+If in doubt, contact Business Affairs (BA) or Sponsored Project Services (SPS).

 University of Oregon employees may make tax-deductible contributions to the University or to the UO Foundation.
 If made directly to the University, the gift may not be under the control of the donor.